SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Function Declaration
 --------------------

-A :newTerm`function declaration` introduces a function or method into your program.
+A :newTerm:`function declaration` introduces a function or method into your program.
 A function declared in the context of class, structure, enumeration, or protocol is referred to as a :newTerm:`method`.
 Function declarations are declared using the keyword ``func`` and have the following form: